Wild Alaskan Company

 1. Preheat oven to 300F.

 2. Combine onion powder, celery seed, salt, and pepper in a medium mixing bowl.
 Add fish, toss to coat with spices, and set aside.
+NOTE: if using pre-seasoned Wild Alaska Pollock Quick Cuts with Dockside Blend, please skip this step.

 3. In a 7 X 11 baking dish, combine mayonnaise, creamed soup, rice, celery, onion and fish.
 Using a spatula, gently stir and spread evenly in dish.
 Set aside.